 Image Source: https://www.horsesforsources.com/RPA-satisfaction_070817

-The below-mentioned data is from the 2018 State of Operations and Outsourcing Study.
+The below-mentioned data is from the 2018 State of Operations and Outsourcing Study (also consider checking out this perfect parcel of information for data science degree).
 HfS along with KPMG has conducted this study.
 Here, 250 interviews have taken place with Global 2000 operations leaders.
 The questions were about the currently lying investment priorities for the year 2018.

 Image Source: https://www.horsesforsources.com/RPAglobal2000_031118